Apple Fritters are my favorite so I decided to make my own version of Glazed Apple Pie Fritters that start with Bisquick.

 Oh my gosh!
 I made my most favorite, most loved, most desired doughnut ever – Apple Fritters!!
-And they are so easy to make I really don’t know why I’ve never made them before.
-I’ve been working with Lucky Leaf pie filling for a few years now and I love getting a nice surprise box from them.
-For the holiday’s they sent some Cherry, Blueberry and Apple Pie filling for me to play around with.
-I made the Cherry Pie Cookies and then I made FRITTERS!
+And they are so easy to make, I really don’t know why I’ve never made them before.
+I’ve been working with pie filling for a few years now.

 What was really awesome were the big chunks of apples in them.
 I think that the apple is the best part of the fritter.
 It’s apple pie meets doughnut – what could be better?

 Just to let you know: I found that the smaller ones cooked up better than the large ones that I was trying to replicate.
 I could also control the amount of glaze.
 Some had a lot and others just got a light application.
 I preferred the ones with less glaze.

 Check out these posts for more great Apple Treats

 - 1 cup water

 - 2 eggs

 - 1 can Lucky Leaf Apple Pie Filling